icme/cme257-advanced-julia/class/getting_started.md

 ## A note on Operating Systems

 The vast majority of computing is performed on \*nix operating systems, the most familiar of which include Linux, OpenBSD, and MacOS.
 A common feature on all these systems is the [bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), often via a terminal.
-If you aren't already familiar with the bash shell, use this course as an opportunity to learn - it will open up all sorts of computing resources to you.
+If you aren't already familiar with the bash shell, use this course as an opportunity to get started - it will open up all sorts of computing resources to you.
 This class will assume that you are using such a system.

 To Windows users: Julia can be installed on Windows, but for the purposes of this course, you are encouraged to choose one of the following options:
 1. Obtain a Linux virtual machine.
 You can try installing this on your computer, but many departments at Stanford offer them to students.